 Storybook magic is woven throughout the carousel’s history.
 It was hand-carved by artisans in North Tonawanda – approximately 14 miles from where it is now sited – at Spillman Engineering Corporation.
 That local company, founded in the 19th-century, has a complicated history of mergers, splits, and moves while creating carousel components non-stop.
 It was built a few blocks from where it was restored, in a large, airy space at Herschell Carrousel Factory Museum on Thompson Street.

 In 1925 amusement park entrepreneur Domenick De Angelis commissioned what is now the Buffalo Heritage Carousel to operate at a park in Massachusetts.
 He operated the carousel until 1952, the year of his death.
 Incredibly, the De Angelis family stored the carousel animals underneath their home for 36 years; in 1988, the menagerie was moved to Ohio where it languished until the Buffalo Heritage Carousel, Inc. acquisition.

 Families, couples, and groups of friends have been spotted enjoying the vintage fun of the carousel.
-Embellish a Buffalo Heritage Carousel visit with street food or ice cream at Clinton’s Dish Ice Cream next door (same hours as the Carousel, and with a lovely outdoor patio under big trees), a breezy boardwalk stroll, a boat tour, kayak rentals, or a walk to a number of other nearby attractions.
+Embellish a Buffalo Heritage Carousel visit with a boardwalk stroll, or a walk to a number of other nearby attractions.